cpq/bare-metal-programming-guide/README.md

 | RP2040 Pico-W5500 | [mcu datasheet](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf) | [board datasheet](https://docs.wiznet.io/Product/iEthernet/W5500/w5500-evb-pico) | [webui](step-7-webserver/pico-w5500/) |

 Feel free to [suggest a board](https://github.com/cpq/bare-metal-programming-guide/issues/new) you work with.
+In this tutorial we'll use the Nucleo-F429ZI development board, so go ahead and download the "mcu datasheet" and the "board datasheet" for it.

 Note: all code in this tutorial is MIT licensed.
 ARM and ST CMSIS headers are Apache-2.0 licensed.
 The "lfs" template is using an external library